anish9461/d3-visualization-and-firebase/README.md

 * Setting margins for bar graph, axis, inverting scales and bars
 * Tick formatting for the axis

+### Firebase
+* NoSql database provided by google to store data
+* Real-time capability provided by the database
+* Fetching the data from the firstore collection and using it in the react Application

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**